Eurovision Song Contest 1967: Broadcasts

 Each participating broadcaster was required to relay the contest via its networks.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+Reports estimated the global viewership to be 150 to 350 million viewers.

 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
 In addition to the participating countries, the contest was also reportedly broadcast in Czechoslovakia, East Germany, Poland and the Soviet Union via Intervision.